2381: Shifting-Letters-II

 In my algorithm, instead of brute-forcing and

-incrementing every letter in s
+incrementing every letter in s between

-for each shift
+start and end for each shift

-operation, you create another array, ps
+operation, you create another array, ps, such that you keep

-track of each shift
+track of each shift operation by only

-incrementing/decrementing the start
+incrementing/decrementing the start and end

-index in ps
+index in ps.

 The thought-process is that since we are iterating